 Kelly Giuliani volunteered on the IVHQ Tanzania program as part of her gap year.
 The Michigan, United States, resident gave back on the IVHQ Tanzania program for 12 weeks.
 Here’s her IVHQ Tanzania review

 Maybe you’re in the same boat I was once in.
 You feel brain-dead from 4 years of studying through university, wanting to take a vacation, but not wanting to be one whole year older before you finally become that doctor or lawyer you’ve been focusing on since high school.
 Well, consider this: taking a gap year to travel and volunteer can create a better, well-rounded you, who will only be more ready to take on that career.
-Here is how volunteering in Tanzania has made me that person.
+Here is how volunteering in Tanzania and gap year volunteering has made me that person.

 1. Giving Back

 Helping out the local community provides me with the purest form of happiness I have ever known.
-I spent 3 months volunteering at a nursery school assisting with teaching, playing, feeding, and cleaning for 5-6 year olds.
+I spent 3 months volunteering at a nursery school assisting with teaching, playing, feeding, and cleaning for 5-6-year-olds.
 These children have the biggest of hearts in the smallest of people.
 Their eagerness to learn, compassion for others, and curiosity for the world is astounding.
 Within a three-month period, I was able to see the progress of my class and a feeling of great pride washed over me.
-Hearing the daily “Good morning, Teacha!”, getting chased by 20 kids who are jumping on my back, and helping students with their addition has never felt so rewarding.
+Hearing the daily “Good morning, Teacher!”, getting chased by 20 kids who are jumping on my back, and helping students with their addition has never felt so rewarding.
 Giving back gives you a sense of purpose, strengthens your patience, and warms your heart.
 You will learn to appreciate the simple things and cement a lifelong passion for doing more to instill happiness in others.

 2. To See Amazing Things